ZewoGraveyard/HTTPJSON/README.md

 License
 -------

-**Elysian** is released under the MIT license.
+**HTTPJSON** is released under the MIT license.
 See LICENSE for details.